rodrigobaron/anthill/README.md

 ### `client.run()`

-[TODO]
 Anthill's `run()` function is analogous to the `chat.completions.create()` function in the Chat Completions API – it takes `messages` and returns `messages` and saves no state between calls.
-Importantly, however, it also handles Agent function execution, hand-offs, context variable references, and can take multiple turns before returning to the user.
+Importantly, however, it also handles Agent tool execution, hand-offs, context variable references, and can take multiple turns before returning to the user.

-At its core, Swarm's `client.run()` implements the following loop:
+At its core, Anthill's `client.run()` implements the following loop:

 1. Get a completion from the current Agent
 2. Execute tool calls and append results